 The same holds true for many Android devices too.

-5. How can I benefit from the QR Code regarding business?
+8. How can I benefit from the QR Code regarding business?

 With a Google Maps QR Code on your promotional creatives, you can increase your business’ footfall.
-That’s because you no longer have to depend on your audience to read your address and then manually found their way to your business.
+That’s because you no longer have to depend on your audience to read your address and then manually find their way to your business.

 They just need to scan the QR Code and get redirected to the directions to your location in seconds.